 Kotlin: More than 50% of the professional Android developers now use Kotlin to develop the apps.
 And in the latest Stack Overflow developer survey, it ranks as the fourth-most loved programming language.

 Java: Programs do not compile into executable files instead they compile into bytecodes.
 Then the JVM executes them at runtime.
-If you will use Java compiler, source code will compile into bytecode.
+If you will use Java compiler, the source code will compile into bytecode.

 Kotlin: Like Java, Bytecode is the compiled format for Kotlin.
 The programming code which is once compiled and then run via a virtual machine instead of a processor is called a ‘bytecode’.
 This approach helps to run the code on any platform.